(Great Whernside)

 Access

-The access situation at Mossdale Caverns is slightly complex following a serious incident in the 1960s which resulted in the entrance being sealed (but soon after reopened by cavers).
-For decades, access to Mossdale Caverns was robustly refused by the landowner and the gamekeepers.
-However, advice that the CNCC has received by regular visitors since 2010 onwards suggests that the situation has mellowed and the gamekeepers are now accepting of access.
+The access situation at Mossdale Caverns has historically been slightly complex following a serious incident in the 1960s which resulted in the entrance being sealed (but soon after reopened by cavers).
+For decades after, access to Mossdale Caverns was robustly refused by the landowner and the gamekeepers.
+This is no longer an issue.
 The cave is on access land and the route of approach from Yarnburn or Conistone (Yarnbury offering the easiest approach with the least uphill) is entirely via public footpaths and access land.
 The CNCC recommends that if visiting Mossdale, and you meet any gamekeeper, be polite and open about your intentions.
+Such encounters are typically friendly and problem-free these days.
 Heed the flood warning!

 This cave is on access land.
 Click here for more information.